Advocacy

 Government Relations Committee

-Almost every state fire code in the country now requires portable fire extinguishers without regard to whether a building is sprinklered or not.
 The GRC continues to advocate at the state and local levels to ensure that states maintain the national model code language as they continually update their fire codes.
+Additionally, the GRC engages with states on licensing issues to ensure a qualified workforce is available to install and maintain fire protection equipment across the country.

 Federal Advocacy